DataDog/sketches-py/README.md

 ## Development

 To work on ddsketch a Python interpreter must be installed.
-It is recommended to create and use a virtualenv for the tooling:
+It is recommended to use the provided development container (requires [docker](https://www.docker.com/)) which includes all the required Python interpreters.

+    docker-compose run dev

+Or, if developing outside of docker then it is recommended to use a virtual environment:

     pip install virtualenv
     virtualenv --python=3 .venv